caitlynbakery/Todoey/README.md

 The Provider carries the state across multiple widgets.
 It is created from the [Inherited widget](https://api.flutter.dev/flutter/widgets/InheritedWidget-class.html) and acts as a wrapper around it.

+Here is a link to a basic project that focuses on the Provider widget: [Provider Github](https://github.com/caitlynbakery/basic_provider)

 ![](doc/level-widgets.PNG)

 ### Simple Scenario - No ChangeNotifier